1platform/onebe/docs/modules/DB_TypeORM_Decorators_Model.md

 ▸ **Model**<`T`\>(`nameOrOptions?`, `maybeOptions?`): [`ControllerDecoratorFunction`](Router_RouteTypes.md#controllerdecoratorfunction)<`T`\>

 This decorator is used to mark classes that will be an entity (table or document depend on database type).
+Database schema will be created for all classes decorated with it and Repository can be retrieved and used for it.

-Database schema will be created for all classes decorated with it, and Repository can be retrieved and used for it.
+As a bonus, this decorator will add metadata information to the column that will be used for documentation.

 **`Decorator`**